Running your robot in Control Room

 - A robot step can be run in multiple processes.

 - You need to select a runtime environment for your robot step when you add it to a process.

-- A "runtime environment" is the actual computer that will execute the robot: it can be a Docker container in the cloud, or a physical machine running the Robocorp App.
+- A "runtime environment" is the actual computer that will execute the robot: it can be a Docker container in the cloud or a physical machine running the Robocorp Workforce Agent.

-- You can schedule your processes in Robocorp Cloud to run at specific intervals automatically.
+- You can schedule your processes in Control Room to run at specific intervals automatically.

 - Robocorp Workforce Agent can be used to run your robots on any machine.

 - Robot Assistants can work together with humans to complete automated tasks.